44devcom/share/README.md

-# Simple HTTP/HTTPS File Server in C
+# Share  - Simple HTTP/HTTPS File Server in C

 This is a lightweight file server written in C that supports:
 - HTTP or HTTPS (TLS) using OpenSSL